seanbreckenridge/exobrain/README.md

-Exobrain is something like a public wiki where I keep notes, ideas and thoughts.
+An *exobrain* is something like a public wiki to store notes, ideas and thoughts.

-I use mine to store notes from books, videos, list resources, along with anything else I don't want to forget.
+I use this to store notes from books, videos, list resources, along with anything else I don't want to forget.

 Head to the [sitemap](/sitemap) or [blog feed](/feed) for whats on here.